ainsleyrutterford/DeepC/README.md

 # CNN architectures for Coral Density Analysis

-A simple implementation of 2D SegNet, 2D U-Net and 3D U-Net architectures in Keras.
+Simple implementations of 2D SegNet, 2D U-Net and 3D U-Net architectures in Keras.

 ## Prerequisits